manuel-plavsic/nix_slint_rust_template/README.md

 #### Live Preview

 The Slint feature *Live Preview* does not seem to be compatible with Android at the moment.

+### Run app on iOS

+**Note:** Running the iOS app requires the iOS SDK to be present on the system.
+At the moment, this is possible only with the SDK installed directly from a version of Xcode not from nixpkgs, because the iOS SDK is not yet available on nixpkgs (`apple-sdk` only contains the macOS SDK).
+The only package that is included in the flake, and thus does not need to be installed separately, is `xcodegen`.

+Steps:
+1. Install Xcode from the App Store.
+2. Open Xcode and go to Settings > Components.
+3. Select the iOS SDK (ensure it matches the version defined in the flake.nix).
+The iOS Simulator SDK is not required to run the slint app on the simulator.
+4. Run `nix develop -c nu` and enter `app-ios`.
+5. Try running `cargo run --target aarch64-apple-ios` to test if the application compiles successfully.
+If not, check the output for any errors and try to resolve them.
+6. Adapt the information in the `project.yml` file.
+  - Note that `ExampleApp` is present twice.
+Replace both occurrences.
+  - `app-ios` is the name of the binary cargo produces.
+If you changed this name, you need to update the corresponding part in the `project.yml` file accordingly.
+7. Run `xcodegen`.
+8. Open XCode and build the app, it should complete fine.
+9. You can now run the app on your device or simulator.

+**Technical details:**
+- In the `shellHook` section of the flake, the two environment variables `DEVELOPER_DIR` and `SDKROOT` are unset to allow proper iOS SDK detection (note that these variables are initially set to nix-store paths when entering via `nix develop`.
+They are then immediately cleared with the mentioned `unset` calls to mimic the native macOS behavior where these variables aren't set globally).
+- The `PATH` gets altered to use the globally installed `/usr/bin/xcrun` instead of the one provided by nixpkgs, to prevent some conflicts (note that this "workaround" is necessary because `xcbuild`, which contains `xcrun`, gets automatically pulled as dependency, even though it is not directly listed as a dependency in the flake).

 ## Disable certain platforms